dart-frog-dev/dart_frog/examples/todos/packages/in_memory_todos_data_source/README.md

 In Memory Todos Data Source comes with a built-in [GitHub Actions workflow][github_actions_link] powered by [Very Good Workflows][very_good_workflows_link] but you can also add your preferred CI/CD solution.

 Out of the box, on each pull request and push, the CI `formats`, `lints`, and `tests` the code.
 This ensures the code remains consistent and behaves correctly as you add functionality or make changes.
-The project uses [Very Good Analysis][very_good_analysis_link] for a strict set of analysis options used by our team.
+The project uses [Dart Frog Lint][dart_frog_lint_link] for a strict set of analysis options used by our team.
 Code coverage is enforced using the [Very Good Workflows][very_good_coverage_link].

 ---